The following is a partial list of ICLMG’s main achievements since its inception in May 2002.

 Presence in the mainstream media

 ICLMG has established itself as a legitimate and credible voice in the mainstream media, notably with Radio-Canada, Le Devoir, The Canadian Press, the Montreal Gazette, the Toronto Star and The Globe and Mail, among others.
 ICLMG has also participated in numerous press conferences on Parliament Hill.
-Finally, ICLMG has published many op-ed pieces in mainstream online media and has a weekly column in the Huffington Post since December 2016.
+Finally, ICLMG has published many op-ed pieces in mainstream online media and has a column in the Huffington Post since December 2016.

 The bimonthly ICLMG News Digest